 Beyond general words of encouragement, there’s little value for a writer to have their script read by family and friends.
-Someone who’s not in the industry will struggle to understand how a script is meant to function.
+Someone who’s not in the industry will struggle to understand how a script and story is meant to function.

 Even if they understand screenplay format and can pick up on a script’s flaws and positive elements, being able to articulate this in a productive way is still a very rare skill, honed over years of reading scripts and writing script analysis.

 Unlike, for example, literature or a painting, a script is a blueprint for the work’s final form.

 Screenplays are not works of art.
 They are invitations to others to collaborate on a work of art.

 They need to be read and analysed with that additional layer of objective interpretation in mind.
 So you need someone who understand what makes up the technical side of a script, scene to scene, beat to beat.

 At the same time, the audience for a spec screenplay or pilot is the reader themselves.
 Then, if it’s passed up the chain, the audience becomes the assistants, producers, agents, and so on above them.

 While making it to a film or episode is the writer’s aim and the script’s final form, the experience of reading the script has to be engaging and enjoyable itself.
 From an objective standpoint, it has to be something that works and could grab anyone’s attention.

 It’s a strange balance – both for writers and readers – that’s unique to the form.
 Professional script analysis services help writers figure this out.

 Whilst we always recommend writers get script analysis from cine-literate friends, first, advice from professional script coverage services is second to none.
 Nothing beats it in terms of an in-depth analysis of how you script is or isn’t working, from every character, to every scene, to every line of dialogue.